CloudLabsAI-Azure/AIW-Infra-Migration/Labfiles/ms-spl-migrate-windows-servers-to-azure-hol2-ex1.md

     ![](Images/30052025(20).png)

-#### Task summary

-In this task, you created a new Azure Storage Account that will be used for Migration and modernization.
+    You created a new Azure Storage Account to support the migration and modernization process, providing the necessary storage for virtual machine replication data.

-### Task 2: Register the Hyper-V Host with Migration and modernization
+## Task 2: Register the Hyper-V Host with Migration and modernization

 In this task, you will register your Hyper-V host(LabVM) with the Migration and Modernization service.
 This service uses Azure Site Recovery as the underlying migration engine.
 As part of the registration process, you will deploy the Azure Site Recovery Provider on your Hyper-V host.